Please note we are unable to accept telephone requests for medication.

 Once registered you will be able to:

-- Request a repeat prescription
+- Request and track a repeat prescription

 - Send a message with your request

 - Read information about your medication